NikhilG50/Django-Rest-API-Assighnment/README.md

 # Qutions:
     a.
 Create a database (use sqlite3 database if using Python or any local DB) containing two tables Books and Authors.
     Add appropriate columns to the tables.
-Every bookhas a single author and referential integrity should be maintained
+Every bookhas a single author and referential integrity should be maintained.

     b.
 Create a Rest API which supports the following operations:
-      - Insert, update and select on Books
+      - Insert, update and select on Books.
       - Handle exception for adding Authors who are not present in the able.

     c.
 Please follow industry standards while writing the code and include basic schema and data validations.

     d.
-Use one of the following languages
+Use one of the following languages:
-      - Python
+      - Python.
       - Java/dotnetiii.
-      - NodeJS
+      - NodeJS.

 # Requirements